Velodrome: Bicycles and track design

-The velodrome at Calshot, Hampshire, UK is only 142 m and has especially steep banking because it was built to fit inside an aircraft hangar.
-Forest City Velodrome in London, Ontario, Canada, is the world's shortest at 138 m.
+The velodrome at Calshot in Hampshire, England, is only 142 m and has especially steep banking because it was built to fit inside an aircraft hangar.
+The Forest City Velodrome in London, Ontario, Canada, is the world's shortest at 138 m.
 Built to fit a hockey arena, it too has steep banking.

 The smaller the track, the steeper the banking.
 A 250 m track banks around 45°, while a 333.33 m track banks around 32°.
 Some older velodromes were built to imperial standards.
-The Dick Lane Velodrome in East Point, Georgia USA, is 0.2 mi.
+The Dick Lane Velodrome in East Point, Georgia, United States, is 0.2 mi.

 Velodrome tracks can be surfaced with different materials, including timber, synthetics and concrete.
 Shorter, newer, and Olympic quality tracks tend to be timber or synthetics; longer, older, or inexpensive tracks are concrete, macadam, or even cinder.

 Track markings

 Important cycling events are usually held on tracks which have lines laid out in a specified arrangement.
 Some other tracks also follow these protocols, but others have a different arrangement of lines to suit their facility and to assist riders in holding a straight line and in avoiding drifting onto the flatter section below the bankings where they risk their tyres sliding out.

 Between the infield (sometimes referred to as an apron) and the actual track is the blue band (called "côte d'azur") which is typically 10% of the surface.
 The blue band is not technically a part of the track; although it is not illegal to ride there, moving into it to shortcut another rider results in disqualification.
 During time trials, pursuits or other timed events, the blue band is obstructed with sponges or other objects.
 The blue band is a warning to cyclists that they may scrape their pedal along the infield when in a curve, which can easily result in a crash.